 The muddy East Railay Beach turned to be a fantastic place for wilderness lovers.
-That’s because on our 2nd day, we had the opportunity of spotting an Asian Water Monitor – a marvelous medium-size lizard.
+That’s because, on our 2nd day, we had the opportunity of spotting an Asian Water Monitor – a marvelous medium-size lizard.
 It was casually taking a walk on the beach, not minding the few tourists around looking to take a picture.

-The Asian Water Monitor is not as dangerous as the Komodo dragon, but keeping a safe distance is recommended since this lizard is carnivore.
+The Asian Water Monitor is not as dangerous as the Komodo dragon, but keeping a safe distance is recommended since this lizard is a carnivore.
 Later on, we saw even bigger water monitors in the middle of Bangkok, but that’s another story.

 Wandering what other exotic fauna lives on this heavenly corner?

-Well, I saw the biggest exotic butterflies flying around, a few exotic birds, yucky spiders, and some small light grey lizards that looked like gecko.
+Well, I saw the biggest exotic butterflies flying around, a few exotic birds, yucky spiders, and some small light grey lizards that looked like geckos.
 The only animal here that I haven’t spotted is the crocodile living in the mangroves.
 Well, maybe next time!